Alton & District Motor Cycle & Car Club

-If you find most of the sections not to your liking you may need to change route.
+If you find most of the sections not to your liking you may change route and tell the secretary.

-These Trials should be fun, you will not be forced to do anything - but there is no 50/50, so try to stick with a route.
+These Trials should be fun, you will not be forced to do anything - there is no 50/50, stick with your chosen route.

 Guide to route severity and marking colours